 India, Indonesia and China have overperformed the other developing countries in 2023.
 South Africa has had a particularly low growth.
-The OECD have lifted their 2024 growth projections for Brazil and Mexico, but they have revised downwards South-African growth.
+The OECD have lifted their 2024 growth projections for Brazil and Mexico, while South Africa remains with a low growth.